benholfeld/altspace-name-tags/README.md

-Displays a menu of hats that avatars can wear.
+Displays a menu of name tags that avatars can wear.
 Showcases avatar attachments.
+Adapted from 'Wear a Hat'

 ## Editing